Exergetic Port-Hamiltonian Systems Modeling Language

-\Cref{tab:systems} recalls the different classes of components defined in~\cref{sec:primitive-systems}.
-In order to write the relations that determine their semantics in a consistent form, the Cartesian unit is inserted a few times.
-As already shown in the last row of the table, we can state the semantics of a composite system in the same form.
-The idea is that we just need to compose the relation assigned to the interconnection pattern with the Cartesian product of the relations assigned to the subsystems filling its inner boxes.
+\Cref{tab:systems} recalls the different kinds of components defined in~\cref{sec:primitive-systems}.
+In order to write the relations that determine their semantics in a unified form, the Cartesian unit is inserted a few times.
+As shown in the last row of the table, the semantics of a composite system takes the same form.
+We just need to compose the relation assigned to the interconnection pattern with the Cartesian product of the relations assigned to the subsystems filling its inner boxes.